-Coalition Calls for End to California Drought Emergency
+Coalition calls for end to California drought emergency

-A coalition of state and local leaders is pressing California to lift restrictions on urban water use in the wettest winter for years to drench the state.
-Republican State Sen. Jim Nielsen of Northern California said Tuesday that he wants Gov. Jerry Brown to end a 3-year-old drought emergency.
+A coalition of state and local leaders is pressing California to lift restrictions on urban water use after the wettest winter for years.
+Water regulators in Sacramento on Wednesday will decide on a recommendation to extend the drought rules, uncertain if rain and snow will continue through spring.

 Add your comments below